bkesterbyld/sitewire/content/pages/index.md

         title: Borrowers request funds via mobile app or your website
       - title: You review and approve draws with optional help from our 3rd party GCs
         content: >
-          Independent, licensed GCs review the work, communicate with borrowers as needed and provide disbursement recommendations for your team.
+          Draws are immediately routed to your team for review or transmit to an onsite inspection company.
+Optional independent, licensed GCs review the work, communicate with borrowers as needed and provide disbursement recommendations for your team.
 Sitewire also enables document collaboration to store appraisals, invoices and lien releases.
         actions: []
         image: /images/inspection.png
         image_alt: Hybrid Inspections by Licensed GCs